 Voice marking | Lookalike marker | no | |

 The de-ergative construction applies only to transitive situations.
-The verb takes an n- prefix (glossed derg) and no longer agrees with any argument (Payne T. & Payne D. 2013: 325).
+The verb takes an n- prefix (glossed derg) and no longer agrees with any argument (Payne T. and Payne D. 2013: 325).

 Flagging | P-oblique flagging variation | n/a | |